jaysaurus/Co.Koa/miniSite/documentation/Plugins.md

 ```

 Thus, when `$('Foo')` is called elsewhere in the system, `someDBInterface('Foo')` will be called!
 In this fashion you can have different models pointing to different databases or completely different service behaviours!
 It's up to you!

+To see how this actually works in anger, visit the [co-koa-mongoose-plugin](https://github.com/jaysaurus/co-koa-mongoose-plugin/blob/master/index.js) project on github.